BBaysinger/bb-portfolio/docs/architecture-decisions.md

 **Implementation:**

 - Added `DOCKER_HUB_USERNAME` and `DOCKER_HUB_ACCESS_TOKEN` to `.github-secrets.private.json5`
-- Leveraged existing `npm run sync:secrets` workflow for GitHub Actions integration
+- Used the existing `npm run sync:secrets` workflow for GitHub Actions integration
 - Used Docker Hub personal access tokens instead of passwords for enhanced security
 - Updated CI/CD workflows to authenticate with Docker Hub during dev builds